51Degrees/documentation/src/features/automaticdatafileupdates.md

 # Configuration

-There are options available when registering a @datafile for **automatic updates** which specify when and how the @datafile is updated.
+There are a number of configuration options available when registering a @datafile for **automatic updates** which specify when and how the @datafile is updated.

 ## Data Update URL